gaggle/gaggle/source/_posts/2016-selenium-testing-with-ruby-javascript-and-python.md

 {% gistit gaggle selenium-testing-across-languages blob/master/ruby-capybara/spec/challenge_spec.rb %}

 ### JavaScript / WD
-A nice sideeffect of extracting configuration is that we can also scoop out all that top-heavy module importing/glueing that clutters the test:
+A nice side-effect of extracting configuration is that we can also scoop out all that top-heavy module importing/glueing that clutters the test:
 {% gistit gaggle selenium-testing-across-languages blob/master/js-wd/test/conf.js %}